Fish in Meitei culture: Eepan Thaba (Post-Birth Inaugural Ceremony)

 On the 6th day after a baby's birth, a purification ceremony for both mother and child is held.
 It begins with offerings placed where the morning sunlight touches the floor, dedicated to Korouhanba, the Meitei sun god.
 Offerings include garlands of dried fish like Ngakha (Pethia ticto), Phabou (Puntius chola), meitei-thum (salt cake), and ginger.
-Additional offerings to Emoinu, the Meitei goddess, include raw rice, chili, fruit leaves (heibi mana), Colocasia stems (yendem), and dried Ngamu (Channa spp.).
+Additional offerings to Emoinu, the Meitei goddess, include raw rice, chili, fruit leaves (heibi mana), Colocasia stems (yendem), and dried Ngamu (Channa).
 A Maibi (Meitei priestess) prepares Singju (a salad) on plantain leaves while softly uttering 'ku-ku-ku,' mimicking feeding sounds to bless the baby with a long and healthy life.

 Post-Partum Dietary Practice

 After childbirth, Meitei mothers avoid oil-cooked foods and consume smoked or dried fish with salt and steamed rice for up to 12 days or longer.
 Fermented products like Ngari are avoided, but fresh Hentak is allowed due to its shelf life and non-fermented nature.
-Indigenous fish species like Pethia meinganbii and Pethia manipurensis are believed to aid the mother’s healing during this period.
-The care for the mother reflects a belief that her skin is as delicate as her newborn’s.
+Indigenous fish species like Pethia meinganbii and Pethia manipurensis are believed to aid the mother's healing during this period.
+The care for the mother reflects a belief that her skin is as delicate as her newborn's.

 Chagumba (First Food Feeding Ceremony)

 This rite of passage marks an infant's first intake of solid food, usually at around six months.
 A priest or priestess selects an auspicious date for the ceremony.
 Soft rice, made with boiled rice, milk, and sugar, is prepared by the mother or grandmother.
-It’s a festive occasion with family, friends, and neighbors celebrating with various fish dishes.
+It's a festive occasion with family, friends, and neighbors celebrating with various fish dishes.

 In death ceremony

 End-of-Life Ritual (Nga Tangba)

-In Meitei culture, family members follow a vegetarian diet from the time of a loved one’s death until the death ceremony, typically held on the 12th or 14th day.
+In Meitei culture, family members follow a vegetarian diet from the time of a loved one's death until the death ceremony, typically held on the 12th or 14th day.
 Following this, the Nga Tangba ceremony marks the return to non-vegetarian meals.
 A variety of fish dishes are prepared as part of this ritual, signifying closure and transition.

 In traditional festivals

 Imoinu Iratpa

-Dedicated to Imoinu (Emoinu), the goddess of wealth and prosperity, Imoinu Iratpa (also spelled as Emoinu Eratpa) festival reflects the cultural importance of fish.
+Dedicated to Imoinu (Emoinu), the goddess of wealth and prosperity, the Imoinu Iratpa (also spelled as Emoinu Eratpa) festival reflects the cultural importance of fish.
 Sareng (freshwater catfish) or any white-colored fish and eels are the preferred offerings.
 Since Sareng is costly, wealthier individuals typically provide it, while others offer white or light-colored fish, showcasing the goddess's fairness and inclusivity, embracing both rich and poor.
 The festival is observed every year on the 12th day of the Meitei lunar month of Wakching, which usually falls in January.